Depression Means So Many Different Things

 There’s a sort of catch-22 in depression therapy, and it’s a painful one to work through, both for the patient and the therapist.
-After some time of struggling with depression, a patient in depression therapy may find herself with a fairly depressing life.
-At the same time, of course, it is the circumstances of a depressing life, past and present, which produced and sustained the depression that brought her to therapy.
+After some time of struggling with depression, a patient in depression therapy may find themselves with a fairly depressing life.
+At the same time, of course, it is the circumstances of a depressing life, past and present, which produced and sustained the depression that brought them to therapy.

 Depression therapy with or without meds?

 It’s hard not to talk about depression therapy without talking about anti-depressants.
 Many people find them remarkably helpful.
 Others have an insignificant or even disastrous experience with them.
 We’re pretty neutral on the subject of psychiatric medications in general–if they’re helpful, if you’re open to their help and you can tolerate the side effects, great.
 Plenty of our patients in depression therapy take medication, others do not.
 In some instances, we raise it in depression therapy as a topic of interest but never do we push the issue.